yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 # Indexing

-Properties and nested paths can be [indexed|indexing] to boost queries performance.
+Properties and nested paths can be depanlinkindexedtengahlink./indexing.htmlbelakanglink to boost queries performance.
 In the type registration sample above the **Name** and **Price** properties are indexed.

 Since the schema is flexible and new properties might be added after the type has been registered, it is possible to add indexes dynamically as well.

-For more information about indexing, see the [Indexing|Indexing] page.
+For more information about indexing, see the depanlinkIndexingtengahlink./indexing.htmlbelakanglink page.

 # Events